sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/02 - Glitched Game.md

 "Uhhh," vocalised the minion.

-"Yeah guy, what is this cutscene now?
-Am I softlocked?"
+"*Yeah guy, what is this cutscene now?
+Am I softlocked?*"

 That voice definitely came from the panel.
 It seemed to become more visible as she watched out of the corner of her vision.